“To be motivated means to be moved to do something.” (Ryan & Deci, 2000, p. 54)

 Some of us hate group work.
 Some of us love it.

 But working in groups can be a really intrinsically fulfilling way to learn.
-Social interaction is something most humans crave.
+Social interaction is something most humans crave, making it an intrinsic reward in and of itself.
 It gives us benefits like:

 - An overall more positive outlook on life;